Welcome to Summer June Wellness!

-My views on nutrition, health, fitness, and all aspects of wellness have changed so many times in the last few years, and I know that they will change many more times as I continue to learn, but as of now, this is what I’ve learned to be true:
+My passion for health and wellness has been gradually growing over the years and, the more I researched and learned, the more my views on nutrition, health, fitness, and all aspects of wellness changed and evolved.
+I know that, as I keep learning and living, they will continue to change many more times, but as of now, this is what I’ve learned to be true:

 - I discovered that health is not one-size-fits-all.